Homemade burger sauce

 Start with some lettuce.
 Yes, this burger sauce contains lettuce.
 Bear with me.

-Throw the lettuce in a high-powered blender (I used my trusty Froothie blender as usual), and add some pickled gherkins, ketchup, mayonnaise, and mustard.
+Throw the lettuce in a high-powered blender, and add some pickled gherkins, ketchup, mayonnaise, and mustard.

 All the flavours that should appear on a burger, in one easy smear.